MAGES 4.0: Accelerating the world's transition to VR training and democratizing the authoring of the medical metaverse: MAGES 4.0 INNOVATIONS

+The \gr{innovations, presented in this work, extend significantly our previous work \cite{MAGES3}, and thus transform our SDK to a powerful low-code VR authoring platform, that allows developers to produce high-fidelity and high-complexity VR simulations fast and effectively, empowering the medical metaverse creation.} MAGES SDK is named after its most unique features:

 \textbf{Multiplayer With GA Interpolation (M):} A custom Geometric Algebra (GA) interpolation engine allows up to 300 simultaneous users in the same session of the VE.
 To the best of our knowledge, this is the highest number of active concurrent users in the same scene, whereas state-of-the-art applications offer only a few tens of concurrent users with only one active and rest being spectators.
 This remarkable achievement is accomplished by the transmission over the network layer of GA-based representation forms of the VR scene transformation data, which support higher data compression rates.
-The use of such alternative forms by MAGES reduce the required data that must be sent over the network by up to 33\%, whereas the reduced amount of data sent in these forms yield visually better interpolated results, with the overall QoE being sufficient even when the network quality, in terms of bandwidth, seriously deteriorates \cite{LESSisMORE}.
+The use of such alternative forms by MAGES reduce the required data that must be sent over the network by up to 33\%, whereas the reduced amount of data sent in these forms yield visually better interpolated results, with the overall Quality of Experience being sufficient even when the network quality, in terms of bandwidth, seriously deteriorates \cite{LESSisMORE}.

 \textbf{Analytics (A):} A powerful advanced analytic engine system allows tracking and visualization of the student's progress.
-As this feature enables scoring per user action in a simple manner, it provides an easy way for the tutor or the students to quickly inspect and identify the parts of the training where they had great or poor performance.
+As this feature enables scoring per user action in a simple manner, it provides an easy way for the tutor or the students to quickly inspect and identify the parts of the training performance.
+A main insight is that as main recorded data are based on GA, their storage, retrieval or interpolation is much more efficient than existing methods \cite{DL3}.

 \textbf{Geometric Algebra Deformable Animation, Cutting and Tearing (G):} The under-the-hood GA engine used to solve the animation equation is responsible not only for model deformation but for a series of features that exploit it.
-Specifically, the ability to perform cuts, progressive tears and drills on skinned soft-body meshes is now feasible in real-time, with increased realism suitable for VR immersive applications.
+Specifically, the ability to perform cuts, progressive tears and drills on skinned soft-body meshes is now feasible in real-time, with increased realism suitable even for demanding VR/AR immersive applications (under 10ms frame rendering time) \gr{\cite{ProgressiveTearing}}.